-The short answer is yes; you can enjoy bacon during your pregnancy.
-Well-cooked bacon is OK to eat during your pregnancy, with a few exceptions.
+The short answer is yes — you can enjoy some bacon during your pregnancy.
+Well-cooked bacon is OK to eat, with a few exceptions.

-Here’s how to incorporate bacon safely into your diet while pregnant.
+Here’s how to add some sizzling bacon safely into your diet while pregnant.

 There are some safe ways to eat bacon in moderation during your pregnancy.
 But it’s always a good idea to first understand the risks.

-Some of the pathogenic microorganisms that can be found in pork and processed meats include:
+Some of the pathogens that can be found in pork and processed meats include:

 Infections during pregnancy can cause: